 People can also give to the center through a volunteer-work residency.
 This is a work exchange program where residence receive free room and board while supporting the Zen Center through selfless action.
 During gap years, summer vacation, or any other kind of break, volunteer residents can both explore Zen and cultivate a work practice in the environment of a Buddhist temple.
 Volunteer residents work four days a week, Wednesday through Saturday, 9:00 am - 5:00pm, in exchange for room and board.
 Practice is optional, but Volunteer-work residents have the option of participating in Zazen meditation and Zen Center programs.
 Find out More...

-Call the Sonoma Mountain Zen Center office for Volunteer-work information and more details on the Work Practice positions.
+Contact the Sonoma Mountain Zen Center office for volunteer-work information and more details on the work practice positions.